-- Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children. - Developing and then implementing procedures for identifying and reporting cases, or suspected cases of abuse. - Supporting pupils who have social care involvement in accordance with his/her child in need plan, child protection plan or are subject to Local Authority Care. - Raising awareness of safeguarding children, child protection processes and equipping children with the skills needed to keep them safe in and outside of school - Working in partnership with agencies and safeguarding partners in the 'best interest of the child'. - New Ensuring we have appropriate policies and procedures to deal with peer on peer abuse (child on child) abuse and sexual violence and sexual harassment.
-All staff have undergone training and policies are on the shared server.
+- Providing a safe environment in which children can learn and develop. - Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children. - Developing and then implementing procedures for identifying and reporting cases, or suspected cases of abuse.

+- Supporting pupils who have social care involvement in accordance with his/her child in need plan, child protection plan or are subject to Local Authority Care. - Raising awareness of safeguarding children, child protection processes and equipping children with the skills needed to keep them safe in and outside of school - Working in partnership with agencies and safeguarding partners in the 'best interest of the child' - Ensuring we have appropriate policies and procedures to deal with peer on peer abuse (child on child) abuse and sexual violence and sexual harassment.

-We recognise that because of the day to day contact with children, school/ college staff are well placed to observe the outward signs of abuse.
+We recognise that because of the day to day contact with children, school staff are well placed to observe the outward signs of abuse.

-Robert Miles Infant school will therefore:
+The school will therefore:

-- Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to and heard. - Ensure children know that there are trusted adults in the school who they can approach if they are worried. - Ensure that every effort is made to establish effective working relationships with parents, carers and colleagues from other agencies. - Include opportunities in the RSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse by: - Recognising and managing risks including online safety, radicalisation and extremism, sexual exploitation, peer on peer abuse (child on child), sexual violence and sexual harassment, the sharing of nude and semi -nude images which has replaced sexting. - Developing healthy relationships and awareness of domestic violence, and abuse which is linked to 'honour' such as female genital mutilation and forced marriage, bullying and peer on peer abuse. - Recognising how pressure from others can affect their behaviour. - Knowing that as a school we will act swiftly to address any concerns related to serious violence, gang and knife crime or child on child sexual violence or sexual harassment incidents. - Ensuring our behaviour policy includes measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying and is either included within the main Child protection policy or added as an appendix. - Maintain an on-line safety policy, which take into account remote learning, and use of mobile and smart technology and is reviewed regularly to take into account any new threats are either included within the main Child protection policy or added as an appendix.
+- Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to and heard. - Ensure children know that there are trusted adults in the school who they can approach if they are worried. - Ensure that every effort is made to establish effective working relationships with parents, carers and colleagues from other agencies. - Include opportunities in the RSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse by: - Recognising and managing risks including online safety, radicalisation and extremism, sexual exploitation, peer on peer abuse (child on child), sexual violence and sexual harassment, the sharing of nude and semi -nude images which has replaced sexting. - Developing healthy relationships and awareness of domestic violence, and abuse which is linked to 'honour' such as female genital mutilation and forced marriage, bullying and peer on peer abuse. - Recognising how pressure from others can affect their behaviour. - Knowing that as a school we will act swiftly to address any concerns related to serious violence, gang and knife crime or child on child sexual violence or sexual harassment incidents. - Ensuring our behaviour policy includes measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying - Maintain an on-line safety policy, which take into account remote learning, and use of mobile and smart technology and is reviewed regularly to take into account any new threats